uk-gov-mirror/ministryofjustice.fb-user-datastore/README.md

 * KUBECTL_CONTEXT: (optional) which kubectl context it will look for secrets in
 * SERVICE_TOKEN_CACHE_TTL: expire service token cache entries after this many seconds

+## To deploy and run on Cloud Platforms

+See `fb-user-datastore-deploy`